 Traditional brown sugars have many different local names worldwide: They are called muscovado in the Mauritius Island and the Phillippines, rapadura in Brazil, panela in Colombia, piloncillo in Mexico, kokuto in Japan, and jaggery in India.

 Sucanat stands for SUgar CAne NATural: It is an unrefined brown sugar produced by a drying process developed by the Swiss company Pronatec.
 It is called a free-flowing brown sugar because it doesn't clump, cake, or harden as other brown sugars do.
 Sucanat has dry, porous granules and doesn't dissolve quickly into doughts and batters, but it can be ground in a coffee grinder or pulsed in a blender to help incorporate it.
-Sucanat is a registered trademark of Wholesome Sweeteners Inc, from Sugar Land, TX and here is their Amazon storefront.
+Sucanat is a registered trademark of Wholesome Sweeteners Inc, from Sugar Land, TX, and here is their Amazon storefront.
 A variety of companies are licensed distributors of Sucanat in the U.S., such as Now Foods.
+It is certified organic, fair trade, and non-GMO Project Verified.

 Unrefined brown sugars might be certified organic: Some unrefined sugars are made from organic sugar cane and processed, handled, and packaged according to the USDA organic standards.
-Read about certified organic sugars on a previous post titled Organic Sugar: What Does it Actually Mean?
+For instance, Organic Jaggery, Organic Panela, and Organic Whole Cane Sugar.
+Learn more about certified organic sugars in a previous post titled Organic Sugar: What Does it Actually Mean?

 What's in stores?
 All unrefined brown sugars sold in stores are non-genetically modified (non-GMO), kosher, and suitable for vegetarians, vegans, and Halal.
 In the United States, unrefined brown sugar may cost 3 to 12 times more than regular (light or dark) brown sugars.
 At the time of publishing, one pound of unrefined cane sugars ranges from $3.50 to $12.50.
 I am often asked why unrefined sugars are more expensive than white sugar.
 The main reason is that they are usually made in small batches and imported from cane-growing countries around the world, such as Colombia, Brazil, Paraguay, Mauritius, and Mexico.
 There is no production of traditional brown sugars in America.